jolfr/langchain-application-template/README.md

 # LangChain Application Template

-Get a `/chat` API up and running in under 5 minutes with LangChain and FastAPI.
+Get a `/chat` API up and running in under 5 minutes with LangChain, FastAPI, and OpenAI.

-## Features

-- Service definition with FastAPI
-- Preconfigured `/chat` endpoint and basic OpenAI chain
-- Testing with pytest
-- Production builds with Docker
-- Environment management with uv

 ## Getting Started